Paget’s disease of the breast

-So, it is easy to see how breast cancer specialists can often too easily dismiss, or misdiagnose Paget’s disease, especially if it occurs in both breasts (bilaterally).
-All patients with uncertain clinical symptoms of Paget’s disease should undergo mammography and then a biopsy to confirm or exclude the diagnosis.
+So, it is easy to see how breast cancer specialists can often too easily dismiss, or misdiagnose this disease, especially if it occurs in both breasts (bilaterally).

 So, Paget’s disease is essentially an infiltration of the nipple-areola complex epidermis (outer skin layers) by adenocarcinoma cells (derived from glandular epithelium).

 Thus the cytological analysis should reveal malignant cell infiltration in the dermis.
 These malignant cells (Paget’s Cells) are typically large and with